Skip to main content

 Get a Quote

-Call GET /v2/get-quote with your swap parameters (amount, source/destination chains, tokens, etc.).
+Call GET /v3/get-quote with your swap parameters (amount, source/destination chains, tokens, etc.).
 The API returns a discriminated quote (onramp, offramp, or tokenSwap) with routing information, fees, and expected outputs.

-Pass affiliates=0xAddr1:50,0xAddr2:25 to route a basis-point cut to one or more recipients on settlement.
+Addresses and token identifiers are 0x… on EVM chains and Base58 on Tron/Solana.
+Pass affiliates=0xAddr1:50,0xAddr2:25 to route a basis-point cut to one or more recipients on settlement, and ownerAddress/refundAddress where the route requires them.

 3